sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-view/abap-environment-create-cds-view.md

 Expose the **`Z_I_Booking`** and the **`I_Country`** view entities.
 ![Expose entities](expose.png)

-Save and active your service definition.
+Save and activate your service definition.

 [ACCORDION-END]